 Evaluation: Assess the generated texts for originality, coherence, and adherence to the desired style.

-Practical Considerations and Best Practices
+Practical considerations and best practices for fine tuning are as follows:

 Quality of dataset: The quality of the dataset has a fundamental impact on the performance of the fine-tuned model.
 Ensure the dataset is clean, well-annotated, and representative of the target application.